robzed/Vision2_SW/README.md

 # Vision2_SW

 This is the code for my Stepper-based mouse Micromouse, which solves 5x5 and 16x16 mazes.

 The base hardware was originally built by Ken Hewitt, I've added a Raspberry Pi and a camera to this design, and made various minor modications.

+Vision2 was the working title, Dizzy was the name of the actual mouse when I was running in Minos2016.

 ## Architecture